 Type A Units Type B Units NCHFA Requirements Kitchens Clear Floor Space 60" clear turning circle in all usable areas of kitchen 30" x 48" space at all fixtures T-turns not allowed.
-Min.
-42" between cabinets Min.
-60" in U-shaped kitchens 30" x 48" space at all fixtures Minimum 42" between cabinets in all units.
+Minimum 42" between cabinets in all units.
 Cabinets Loop hardware required No Requirements One lowered wall cabinet mounted over work stations in Type A units.
-Loop handles required for al cabinets in all "elderly" des- ignated units.
+Loop handles required for all cabinets in all "senior" designated units.
 Range/Controls Front controls required No Requirements All anti-tip devices must be secured to the floor.
 Range fits flush to wall.
 Remote Switches for Range Hood Switches installed on wall behind work station.
-No Requirements Required in all "elderly" designated units.
-Switches installed behind work station Dishwasher Push button controls with café handle required Must be located beside sink Required and Energy Star rated.
-Required in all units and be Energy Star rated.
+No Requirements Required in all "senior" designated units.
+Switches installed behind work station.
+Dishwasher Push button controls with café handle required Must be located beside sink Required in all units and be Energy Star rated.
 Work Station 34" max. height.
 Under counter knee space min.
 30" wide and 27" high.
 May have removable front, yet the floor, sides and rear wall must be finished.
 No Requirement Must be beside range in Type A units.
 Work station may have removable front.
 Pull-out work tops are not allowed.
 May not be installed next to sheetrocked wall.
 Kitchen Sinks Height 34" Max.
 36" Max.
 All units must have double bowl kitchen sinks.
 Knee Space Min.
 30" wide and 27" high.
 The 27" minimum height must be able to extend 8" minimum under sink.
 No Requirement Type A unit kitchen sinks must be rear draining.
-Sink base may have remov- able front, yet the floor, sides and rear wall to be finished.
-Parking Allowable Slope for 1 in every 6 handicap

-Allowable Slope for Handicap Parking and Access Aisles Max.
+Sink base may have removable front, yet the floor, sides and rear wall to be finished.
+Parking Allowable Slope for Handicap Parking and Access Aisles Max.
 2% in any direction Max.
 2% in any direction 1 in every 6 handicap parking spaces, or a minimum of one, must be van accessible.
-Required Number of Handicapped Parking Spaces 2% of the parking spaces serving Type B units Decks and Patios L lear Floor Space 60" minimum clear floor space required.
+Required Number of Handicapped Parking Spaces One space for each H/C unit Required space must be the one closest to the unit.
+2% of the parking spaces serving Type B units One van space required for office per ADA guidelines.
+Decks and Patios Clear Floor Space 60" minimum clear floor space required.
 No requirement